 Here are the four projects:

-“The new science complex will support our innovative ‘Learning Through Research’ approach, which brings faculty and student research into the heart of our everyday activity,” says Jill Trainer, dean of the College of Natural Sciences and Mathematics.
+“The new Science Complex will support our innovative ‘Learning Through Research’ approach, which brings faculty and student research into the heart of our everyday activity,” says Jill Trainer, dean of the College of Natural Sciences and Mathematics.
 “Access to state-of-the-art labs and instruments will prepare our graduates to make discoveries and solve problems.”

-Science II snapshot: Cost: $91.558 million.
+Science Complex snapshot: Cost: $91.558 million.
 The California State University (CSU) Chancellor’s Office funded $71 million of the total cost, and Sac State will raise the remaining $20 million through donor contributions, including naming rights for the building, and campus capital reserves for academic buildings.

 Architect: CO Architects.
 Builder: Sundt Construction.

 Work has begun on Parking Structure V, a six-story, precast concrete garage for 1,750 vehicles on current Parking Lot 1 at the north end of campus.
 (View photos from the groundbreaking.)
 It will have a trees-and-leaves theme befitting Sac State’s status as a Tree Campus USA.
 Because of its technology, innovations, and conservation programs – including an automated vehicle count system and future photovoltaic panels – Parking Structure V will be one of the first in the 23-campus CSU to earn Parksmart Gold certification from the U.S. Green Building Council.
 Adjacent to the parking structure will be a two-story Welcome Center, with a staging area for campus tours and offices for University Transportation and Parking Services (UTAPS).